-In this course, you will examine the economic, geopolitical and societal trends in the United States and their intersection with vital Australian interests and national security priorities.
+In this course, you examine the economic, geopolitical and societal trends in the US and their intersection with vital Australian interests and national security priorities.
 The course also considers the characteristics of the alliance relationship between Australia and the US.

 Scope and content

-The first day of the course will introduce participants to the US’s place in the world and its relationship with Australia.
-Building on this introduction, the second day will be a deep dive into the issues that face the US, the choices that it must make and what their consequences may be.
+Day one introduces participants to the US place in the world and the relationship with Australia.
+Building on this, day two is a deep dive into the issues that face the US, pending decisions and consequences.

 Participants at this course will discuss the following issues:

-- President Trump’s approach to national security, the implications for Australia’s national security and the wider region
+- President Trump’s approach to national security, the mid-terms, the implications for Australia’s national security and the wider region

 - The changing contours of US governance and society that are shifting policy priorities